Tabithadejong/Tasty-Trails/README.md

 - Download recipe
-  - In the future it would be nice for the Site User to download the recipe to their computers so they can print this.
+  - In the future it would be beneficial for the Site User to download the recipe to their computers so they can print this.
 We have already installed this with Javascript and the functionality itself worked.
-Only because the html pages are rendered with Jinja templating the page is not picked up on by the pfd transformer.
-This is something we will want to add for sure in the future.
+Only because the html pages are rendered with Jinja templating the page is not picked up on by the pfd transformer, and even setting a timer did not help.
+This is a must have for later!
 - Comment/Like
-  - For a Site User to leave comments and likes on the recipes would be a must in the future.
+  - For a Site User to leave comments and likes on the recipes would be a great addition in the future.
 This way we can build a platform where people can engage and this will help us build a community.
-A cooking family.
+A cooking family!
 - Safe recipes
   - In the future the account pages will be more elaborate.
 This way a Site User can create a personal file where recipes can be saved to either display later, or even added recipes be edited later.